Skip to main content

 Institutional framework of transport research

-• The Israel Science Foundation (ISF) is Israel’s leading organisation that provides public support for basic research in Israel.
+• Israel Science Foundation (ISF): Israel’s leading organisation that provides public support for basic research in Israel.
 Their mission is to promote Israeli basic research through a “bottom-up” approach initiated by talented, curiosity-driven individuals, and to nurture entrepreneurship among the scientific research community.
 Such initiatives inspire the establishment of a variety of ISF programs and funding opportunities.
 All grants awarded by the ISF are selected based on scientific excellence and vetted through a competitive peer-review process.

 International Cooperation Programmes: